ietf-gitwg/using-github/draft-ietf-git-using-github.md

 balancing mailing list discussion versus in-person meeting discussion.

 The use of issues and labels has proven to be effective in managing contentious issues.
-Explicitly labeling closed issues so that those with formal consensus means that there is no confusion about the status of issues.
+Explicitly labeling closed issues to explicitly identify those with formal consensus means that there is no confusion about the status of issues.

 # Continuous Integration